lombardero/cheatsheets/1-python/1-2-advanced-libraries/1-2-1-async/asyncio.md

 or writing files to the DB).
 Check the
 [official documentation](https://docs.python.org/3/library/asyncio.html).

+> Note: concurrency is the umbrella term behind threading and parallel processing,
+> it is the idea of running tasks in an overlapping manner (either in a separate
+> thread, or in a different CPU)

+`asyncio` is single-threaded and single-process, it uses cooperative multitasking to run concurrent code.
+The way it works is by scheduling [`coroutines`](#11-coroutines), concutrrently, but their execution is not inherently concurrent.

+> Note: "asynchronous" in Python means that routines have an ability to "pause" its
+> execution while waiting for a result.

 `asyncio` provides a set of objects that allow:
 - running python [`coroutines`](#11-coroutines) concurrently (when they are wrapped in an [`asyncio.Task`](#12-tasks)) - most important point